microsoft/vscode-loc/README.md

 ## Contributing

-If you want to give feedback or report issue with a translation, please create a [new GitHub issue](https://github.com/microsoft/vscode-loc/issues/new).
+If you want to give feedback or report an issue with a translation, please create a [new GitHub issue](https://github.com/microsoft/vscode-loc/issues/new).
 Please check if a topic about your issue already exists!
-Translation strings are managed and edited in Microsoft Localization Platform and changes to strings can only be made there.
-Due to this, pull request fixing translations won't be accepted.
-All other PRs to things like `README.md`, `package.json`, etc will be accepted at the discretion of the maintainers.
+Translation strings are managed on the Microsoft Localization Platform, and changes to strings can only be made there.
+Consequently, pull requests fixing translations won't be accepted.
+All other PRs to things like `README.md`, `package.json`, etc. will be accepted at the discretion of the maintainers.

 ## Legal